Rand Brooks: Post-military film and television work

 In 1948, he co-starred with Adele Jergens and Marilyn Monroe in the low-budget, black-and-white Columbia Pictures film, Ladies of the Chorus.
-Brooks became the first actor to share an on-screen kiss with Monroe, who in a few years was one of the world's biggest movie stars.
+Becoming the first actor to share an on-screen kiss with Monroe, who in a few years was one of the world's biggest movie stars.
 Filmed in just 10 days, the film was released soon after its completion.

 Variety called his performance in the 1952 film The Steel Fist "capable."

 Television brought new opportunities, again often in Westerns.
 He played Cpl.
-Randy Boone in the 1950s television series, The Adventures of Rin Tin Tin.
+Randy Boone in the 1950s television series The Adventures of Rin Tin Tin.

-Brooks had guest roles in 1950s Western series, including Mackenzie's Raiders, The Lone Ranger, Maverick, Gunsmoke, and Bonanza.
-He appeared twice on the syndicated adventure series, Rescue 8, as well as on CBS's Perry Mason courtroom drama series.
+He had guest roles in 1950s Western series, including Mackenzie's Raiders, The Lone Ranger, Maverick, Gunsmoke, and Bonanza.
+Appeared twice on the syndicated adventure series, Rescue 8, as well as on CBS's Perry Mason courtroom drama series.

 In 1962, he directed and produced a movie about brave dogs, Bearheart, but the film was entangled in legal troubles due to his business manager's involvement in crimes such as forgery and graft.
-The film was finally released in 1978, under the title Legend of the Northwest.
+The film finally released in 1978, under the title Legend of the Northwest.

 Post-entertainment career

 After he left show business, Brooks owned and operated a private ambulance company, Professional Ambulance, in Glendale, California.
 He commented that he "died in more pictures than almost anyone" and that though he was never very big in show business, he was willing to return to it.
-Brooks sold the ambulance company in 1994, and retired to his ranch in the Santa Ynez Valley, where he bred champion Andalusian horses.
+He sold the ambulance company in 1994, and retired to his ranch in the Santa Ynez Valley, where he bred champion Andalusian horses.

 He attended a Gone with the Wind reunion for Clark Gable's birthday, along with Ann Rutherford and Fred Crane, in Cadiz, Ohio, in 1992.

 Personal life

 Variety reported that Brooks married Clover Barrick on April 18, 1945.
-He married Lois Laurel (d.
+Married Lois Laurel (d.
 2017), daughter of Stan Laurel, in 1949.
 Their son, Arlington Rand Brooks III, was born in September 1949.
 Their daughter Laurel was born in August 1950 in Santa Monica, California.
 He married Hermine Brooks in 1978.